 A Chinese reader tweeted me asking why global FeliCa was a big deal because the Guangzhou metro already uses Apple Pay.
 Before I could answer another Chinese reader tweeted that Guangzhou metro NFC A-B with Touch ID is dog slow.
 I guess the Guangzhou metro don’t have anything like Apple Pay Suica Express Transit.

 The exchange perfectly captures the contactless payment turf wars most people don’t seem to be aware of.
-EMVCo would like to lock everybody into NFC A-B so that EMV members can sell EMV POS systems everywhere, even though the slow processing speed is a poor fit and poor choice for transit operators.
+EMVCo would like to lock everybody into EMV contactless so that EMV members can sell EMV POS systems everywhere, even though the slow processing speed is a poor fit and poor choice for transit operators.
 They do this to capture all the transactions processing fees they can.

-You can see these global transaction processing turf wars playing out in many ways.
+You can see the contactless payment turf wars playing out in many ways.
 Remember Walmart’s CurrentC?
 Everybody ridiculed CurrentC QR codes as a clumsy attempt to shut out NFC and Apple Pay.
 They missed the point, it was not about Apple Pay.
-It was about shutting out EMV and building their own POS-transactions processing kingdom.
+It was about shutting out EMV contactless and building their own POS-transactions processing kingdom.

 This is happening right now in China with, you guessed it, QR codes with AliPay and WeChat Pay.
 AliPay and others are trying to market their “exciting new” QR code POS systems in Japan through Japanese partners like Rakuten who want to grow their Chinese business opportunities.
 Japanese reporters like Junya Suzuki think QR codes could catch on.
 Again.